articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 Examples of actions and investments

 We consider the actions an entity may take to align itself with a low carbon, climate resilient future, including its investment planning activities.
-Actions in areas such as research and development (R&D), mergers & acquisitions (M&A), capex, asset retirement plans, carbon removal technologies, and changes in upstream and downstream activities and other areas may be relevant to the climate transition plan.
+Actions in areas such as research and development (R&D), mergers & acquisitions (M&A), capex, asset retirement plans, carbon removal technologies, lending and investment policies, and changes in upstream and downstream activities and other areas may be relevant to the climate transition plan.

 Many entities will rely on R&D for new green technologies or M&A for green technologies or sources of revenue.
 While it is not always possible for an entity to know how much it will spend on R&D for a particular technology or the extent of future M&A, we consider how comprehensively an entity incorporates these actions into its climate transition and investment plans, and if they are consistent with achieving the stated targets within its plan.
 For example, a transportation company intending to adopt green hydrogen technology may consider the costs of developing the technology and infrastructure itself or acquiring it in the coming years.
 Our view would be more favorable if the company demonstrates its investment decision-making process and the assumptions that underpin its plan to transition to green hydrogen.